earlham-sherlock/earlham-sherlock.github.io/loaders/inbiomap_db/readme.md

 **Notes**

+1) The HINT database does not include the mi identifiers of the interaction types!
-1) InBioMap database does not have any Uniprot Ref identifier, that is why, we give an unique id for it, 10002!
+2) HINT database does not have any Uniprot Ref identifier, that is why, we give an unique id for it, 10002!
+3) The interaction type is not in the database file, so we defined it according to the published paper of the database!
+It was 0915, physical association!
+4) The pubmed ID of the published paper for the HINT database is 27892958!

 **Example**